Amvish0/Amvish0/README.md

 Hello there!
 🤵 About Me:
-💞️ I’m learning in data science and machine learning 💞️ I’m looking to collaborate on internships on data science 🌱 I’m currently NLP and Deep Learning
+💞️ I’m learning  data science and machine learning
+💞️ I’m looking to collaborate on internships on data science 🌱 I’m currently NLP and Deep Learning
 📫 Feel free to reach me :